collectiveaccess/ProvidenceDocs/_source/providence/developer/app_plugins.rst

 Usage
 -----

-1. Application plugins are particularly useful for:
+Application plugins are particularly useful for:

-2. Adding custom menus
+* Adding custom menus
-3. Adding completely custom screens with individual controllers, views and database tables
+* Adding completely custom screens with individual controllers, views and database tables
-4. Modifying, verifying, or otherwise intercepting data being edited, saved or deleted
+* Modifying, verifying, or otherwise intercepting data being edited, saved or deleted
-5. Modifying the behavior of the CollectiveAccess user interface in specific ways
+* Modifying the behavior of the CollectiveAccess user interface in specific ways

 .. note:: Other application plugins exist to to add support for new media formats, add custom search functionality, implement new attribute types (including attributes that leverage web services), generate custom item identifiers, or support alternative file and media storage (eg. cloud storage, external repositories).
-For more, please see <link here>

 Layout
 --------